ABI-Software/ABIBook/tutorials/embc13/scenario1/opencor.rst

    :align: center
    :width: 80%

 Now might be a good time to think about :ref:`sharing your workspace <PMR-sharingWorkspaces>` with your neighbors.
+You might also want to have a look at creating an :term:`exposure` for your workspace.
+To learn how to create exposures, please refer to :ref:`PMR-exposing-cellml`.